pricesmith/zkwriter/README.md

 ----

+## Somewhat Urgent

+- When to use rusqlite::{Result} + std::error::Error???

 ## Notes

 - SQLContext is mostly an experiment, but I'd like to get it to work.
 - Writing raw SQL cause I'm not an SQL-xpert
 - DO I CALL IT STORE OR DB??!!!
+- Need to better understand what a DB "View" is..

 ----